-- Adopters are required to provide a government issued photo ID (Driver’s License, State Identification Card, Passport, etc.) and separate proof of current address (such as a lease or a telephone, utility or cable bill).
-Government issued photo ID is not accepted as proof of address.
-You will also be required to provide the names and dates of birth for each member of the household over the age of 18.
+- Adopters are required to provide a non-expired government issued photo ID with date of birth (e.g. Driver’s License, State Identification Card, Passport, etc.); in some cases, a separate proof of current address may be required (such as a lease or a telephone, utility or cable bill) and we recommend adopters bring this with them.
+You will also be asked to provide the names for each member of the household over the age of 18.

 - If you have a resident cat, please leave them at home as we cannot perform any adoptions with resident cats present.

 - You may be asked to provide one personal reference, reachable by phone.

 - Be sure to check your building’s policy relevant to pet ownership to avoid any landlord concerns.

 - If you have any questions, please call the Adoption Desk at (212) 876-7700, ext.
 4120.

 - In most cases, you can take your new pet home on the same day.
 Prepare your home and check out our adoption tips before you pay us a visit.